Careers & Internships

 - Work in a highly collaborative environment to analyze, synthesize, and present results.

-- Excellent ability to use relevant computing resources and learn new skills as needed.
+- Ability to develop R code and learn new skills as needed.

 Salary Range: $50,000 to $55,000, with full benefit package, exempt position.

-Application Instructions: To apply, please send cover letter referencing “Post-Doctoral Researcher Job # BRPD17”, curriculum vitae, and contact information for three references to email@example.com.
-Please type “BRPD17” in the subject line.
+Application Instructions: To apply, please send cover letter referencing “Postdoctoral Researcher # JSPD17”, curriculum vitae, and contact information for three references to email@example.com.
+Please type “JSPD17” in the subject line.